Manage Your Money, You Must: 10 Money Lessons We Learned from ‘Star Wars’

 Emperor Palpatine’s master plan takes several movies to unfold.
 After he reveals himself to be Darth Sidious and strikes, Yoda and Obi-Wan lay low for a couple of decades after the prequels, waiting for their chance to return the favor.

 Of course, when we first meet Obi-Wan and Yoda, they’re chilling in a cave and a swamp, respectively.
 Apparently the Jedi Council didn’t have much of a 401(k) match.

 The sooner you start saving, investing and paying down your debt, the better off you’ll be.

-All told, that’s everything that “Star Wars” has taught us about money over eight movies and counting.
+All told, that’s everything that “Star Wars” has taught us about money so far.
 Take it as you will.

 Do, or do not.